-What is the RRSP Contribution Limit?
+This is the RRSP Contribution Limit

-You can contribute your entire limit within the year or carry-forward part of it to future years.
+You can contribute your entire limit within the year or carry forward part of it to future years.
 Find out what your remaining contribution is by checking the Notice of Assessment sent by CRA.

 If you have a company-sponsored pension plan, your annual contribution limit is reduced by your pension contribution.

-You can rectify this situation by withdrawing the excess amount and you may need to complete Form T1-OVP and pay the penalty that has accrued.
+You can rectify this situation by withdrawing the excess amount, and you may need to complete Form T1-OVP and pay the penalty that has accrued.

 Learn more about RRSP over-contributions.

-What is the RRSP Contribution Deadline?
+This is the RRSP Contribution Deadline